Shirley Jones Pays Tribute To Her Late Stepson And ‘Partridge Family’ Co-Star David Cassidy

 Shirley Jones is paying tribute to her late stepson and Partridge Family co-star David Cassidy.
 Cassidy, who played Jones’ son, Keith Partridge, on the 1970s musical sitcom, has died at age 67 after suffering from liver and kidney failure.
 David’s mom was Evelyn Ward, but Shirley Jones was married to David’s father, Jack Cassidy, from 1956 to 1974.
 Jack Cassidy died in 1976 at age 49.

-In a poignant statement to Entertainment Tonight, Shirley Jones paid tribute to her late stepson, whom she worked with from 1970 to 1974 on The Patridge Family.
+In a poignant statement to Entertainment Tonight, Shirley Jones paid tribute to her late stepson, whom she worked with from 1970 to 1974 on The Partridge Family.

 “Long before he played my son on The Partridge Family, David Cassidy was my stepson in real life,” the 83-year-old actress said.